swaptacular/swpt_accounts/protocol.rst

    issued request to prepare a transfer.

 sender_locked_amount : int64
    The secured (prepared) amount for the transfer.
-It MUST always be a positive number.
+This MUST always be a positive number.
 The actual transferred (committed) amount MUST NOT exceed this number.

 recipient_identity : string
    The value of the ``recipient_identity`` field in the corresponding